If you’re familiar with the differences between offset and digital print, you’re aware that digital print is best for projects that:

 Carefully organize your variable data in a spreadsheet like MS Excel or Mac Numbers.
 For this example, you can see we’re using a totally legit contact list comprised of some of our closest contacts.
 (Please, no paparazzi!)

 Make sure to give each column a title that makes sense for the below fields.
+Delete any extra additional sheets other than the sheet you will be using from the spreadsheet.
 This will be helpful when you’re assigning data in InDesign.
 Then save your CSV file.

 Step 3: Begin Import